Chapter 8:

 She sighed, ‘but he’s not for me.
 Friend or anything.’

 And suddenly the scolding wasn’t funny anymore.
-I stepped forward then, clearing my throat.
+I announced my presence by clearing my throat.
 She jumped so hard one of the cats leapt out of her arms like a launched missile.

 ‘I just got here,’ I lied.
 Forgive me Lord.
 It was a necessary act of compassion.
 Lest this girl combust and get sent to you immediately.